Understanding Bell locality tests at colliders: Spin correlations from momentum correlations.

-\item The decays of $A$ and $B$ are independent of each other.
+\item[ii.]
+The decays of $A$ and $B$ are independent of each other.

-\item The spin of each particle is an element of reality in the Einstein-Podolsky-Rosen sense, i.e. it is a vector with a definite orientation.
+\item[iii.]
+The spin of each particle is an element of reality in the Einstein-Podolsky-Rosen~\cite{Einstein:1935rr} sense, i.e. it is a vector with a definite orientation.
+The spins therefore play the role of hidden variables.

-\item {If the particle $A$ has spin $\vec{s}_A$, the probability distribution (in the rest frame) of the momenta of the daughter particles is always the same and depends only on $\vec{s}_A$.
-The same holds for particle $B$.} \end{enumerate}
+\item[iv.]
+If the particle $A$ has spin $\hat{s}_A$, the probability distribution (in its rest frame) of the momenta of the daughter particles is always the same and depends only on $\vec{s}_A$.
+The same holds for particle $B$. \end{enumerate}

-Assumptions (1) and (2) were stated in the same way in Ref.~\cite{Bechtle:2025ugc}, while assumption (4) ---as well as (3)--- was also implicitly used.
-Both (1) and (2) are robust.
+Assumptions (i) and (ii) were stated in the same way in Ref.~\cite{Bechtle:2025ugc}, while assumption (iv) ---as well as (iii)--- was also implicitly used.
+Both (i) and (ii) are robust.
 In particular, the latter is a necessary consequence of a {\em local} HVT when the two decays are spacelike separated.
-Assumptions (3) and (4) are weaker, although quite plausible.
-Specifically, as we will see, (4) is well supported by experimental data, at least for certain particles, such as muons or taus.
+Assumptions (iii) and (iv) are weaker, although quite plausible.
+Assumption (iv) implies that additional hidden variables different from the spins do not play any relevant role in the decay distributions.
+Specifically, for any two ensembles of particles $A$ having the same spin $\hat s_A$, the decay distributions are the same.
+As we will see, this is well supported by experimental data, at least for certain particles, such as muons or taus.
+A weaker version of assumption (iv) is discussed in appendix~\ref{sec:a}.

 We now work out the relation between spin and momentum correlations.
 We define the momentum correlation of the daughter particles as